What should I do after a car accident with an uninsured motorist?

 - Vehicles that had no auto insurance in place on the date of the accident

 - Vehicles driven by someone who was excluded from the police on the date of the accident

 - Vehicles driven by hit and run drivers who when the identity of the driver is unknown

 - Vehicles that were already reported as having been stolen on or before the date of the accident

 - Vehicles driven by someone who did not have permission of the owner to drive it

-What can you do to protect yourself against getting hit by someone without insurance?
+How can I protect myself from getting hit by someone without insurance?

 Before anything happens, you need to buy insurance that is called “uninsured motorist”.

 There are two types of uninsured motorist coverages that are essential if you are going to drive anywhere.

 One covers your injuries and one covers your car.